joyqvq/deprecated-joyqvq.github.io/_posts/2023-01-19-thresholdsig-multisig.md

 Here we describe some of the desirable properties a multisig or threshold signature protocol would like to achieve.
 Different protocols have different emphasis and tradeoffs among them.

-- Efficiency: The round of communications required should be minimized.
+- **Efficiency**: The round of communications required should be minimized.
-- Robustness: The signing process can tolerate up to a certain number of malicious parties.
+- **Robustness**: The signing process can tolerate up to a certain number of malicious parties.
 Their presence would not stall the valid signature to be produced in a reasonable timeframe.
-- Asynchrony: Setting timeouts are not required such that the protocol can make progress without waiting for disruptive signers.
+- **Asynchrony**: Setting timeouts are not required such that the protocol can make progress without waiting for disruptive signers.
 Ideally, we only assume messages between honest parties arrive eventually.
-- Anonymity: The final signature should reveal nothing about the participating signers, including parameters like `t` and `n`.
+- **Anonymity**: The final signature should reveal nothing about the participating signers, including parameters like `t` and `n`.
-- Accountability: A valid signature identifies a set of parties that participated in signing.
+- **Accountability**: A valid signature identifies a set of parties that participated in signing.
 This is the counterpart to anonymity.
-- Updatability: Both `t` and `n` can be updated after key shares are generated, without changing the aggregated public key.
+- **Updatability**: Both `t` and `n` can be updated after key shares are generated, without changing the aggregated public key.

 ## Interfaces: Threshold Signature vs. Multisig